bionicdl-sustech/ACDC4Robot/README.md

 - Occurrences refer to the same component are not supported yet, use `Make Independent` to independ those occurrences.
 ![Make Independent](./pictures/MakeIndependent.gif)
 - - Make sure all the components are named with alphanumeric characters, underscore character `_`, and hyphe character `-`.
 Other languages and characters might cause problems.
-- - Components need to be joint together with a specific structure in order to export the robot description files properly.
+- - Components need to be joint together with a **flat** structure in order to export the robot description files properly.
 Please check the [instructions for Fusion360 Assembly](./InstructionsForAssembly.md).

 ### After Setting Up Design File
 Click the add-in icon, then chose the robot description format and targeted simulation platform to export.